HOW TO MAKE SOUR MILK (MAZIWA MALA) AT HOME

 4. Let the milk incubate for 12-14 hours, try not to disturb it and do not open the container yet.
 The warm, clean conditions should let the beneficial bacteria grow and ferment the milk.

 6. Chill immediately in the fridge.
 Add sugar to taste before serving.
-Two to four teaspoons of sugar per cup are about normal.
+Two to four teaspoons of sugar per cup is about normal.
 Enjoy!